ksauln/LocalChatRAG/README.md

 ### Chat History

-Tied to a unique session ID.
-Clear history to begin a new conversation.
+Refresh session to begin a new conversation.

 ### Performance Metadata